-- 1. In the high priest's questioning of Jesus, who and what were under investigation? - 2.
-How did Jesus respond? - 3.
-Whom did Jesus summon to be His witnesses in this investigative judgment?
+- 1. In the high priest's questioning of Jesus, who and what was under investigation? - A. His disciples and His doctrine - 2.
+How did Jesus respond? - A. He said that He had nothing to hide and had done everything openly. - 3.
+Whom did Jesus summon to be His witnesses in this investigative judgment? - A. Those who had heard Him